Attentional-Biased Stochastic Gradient Descent: Attentional-biased SGD with Momentum (ABSGD)

-{\bf Remark:} The above theorem implies that a randomly chosen solution will converge to the stationary point of the objective $F_{\lambda}(\w)$ when $T\rightarrow\infty$.
-The convergence rate in the order of $1/T^{0.5}$, which is better than the rate $O(1/T^{0.25})$ of the stochastic method for solving compositional optimization problem proposed in~\cite{wang2017stochastic}.

-Before ending this section, we present some remarks.
-First, we notice that in a concurrent work~\cite{li2021tilted}, the authors proposed a similar algorithm to ABSGD without the momentum term, i.e., $\beta=0$.
+{\bf Remark:} Before ending this section, we present some remarks.
+First, we notice that in a concurrent work~\citep{li2021tilted}, the authors proposed a similar algorithm to ABSGD without the momentum term, i.e., $\gamma=1$.
 However, they only prove the convergence for the algorithm with independent mini-batches for $L(\w;\z)$ and $\nabla L(\w; \z')$.
 In our experiments, we show that the momentum term is important for speeding up the convergence.
-In another concurrent work~\cite{DBLP:journals/corr/abs-2104-01493}, the authors proposed algorithm for solving a min-min objective, which is a special case of problem~(\ref{eqn:minDRO}) with $\lambda<0$.
+In another concurrent work~\citep{DBLP:journals/corr/abs-2104-01493} the authors proposed an algorithm for solving the min-min objective~(\ref{eqn:minpd-KL}).
 The difference is that in their algorithm the normalization for computing the weight is computed only from the current mini-batch while that in ABSGD depends on all historical data.
-In addition, \cite{DBLP:journals/corr/abs-2104-01493} provides no convergence analysis for solving the min-min robust optimization problem.
+In addition, \citep{DBLP:journals/corr/abs-2104-01493} provides no convergence analysis for solving the min-min robust optimization problem.